vapor/docs/4.0/docs/fluent/authentication.md

 Fluent defines two protocols `ModelUser` and `ModelUserToken` which can be added to your existing models.
 Conforming your models to these protocols allows for the creation of authenticators which generate middleware for protecting endpoints.

-`ModelUserToken` authenticates with a bearer token.
+`ModelUserToken` authenticates with a Bearer token.
 This is what you use to protect most of your endpoints. `ModelUser` authenticates with username and password and is used by a single endpoint for generating tokens.

 This guide assumes you are familiar with Fluent and have successfully configured your app to use a database.
 If you are new to Fluent, start with the [overview](overview.md).